amitch6097/simple-object-state/README.md

 // registers the store with SimpleObject State, this will not create the store yet register(CounterStore);

+const store = getStore<CounterStore, ICounterStoreState>(CounterStore);
+console.log("Store is now ready for updates.", store.getState());

+store.increment();
+// count state is now at 1!

-function printCount(state: ICounterStoreState) {
+// subscribes the printCount function to updates of the store function printCount(state: ICounterStoreState) {
   console.log("count:", state.count);
 }
+subscribe(CounterStore, printCount);

-// subscribes the printCount function to updates of the store, and since this is the first subscription the store will be created subscribe(CounterStore, printCount);
+// again update the state of store, but this time we subscribed so updates will be printed to the console store.increment();

-// retrive the store and update the state const store = getStore<CounterStore, ICounterStoreState>(CounterStore);
-store.increment();
+// count: 2
+store.decrement();
 // count: 1
-store.decrement();
-// count: 0
 store.increment();
-// count: 1
+// count: 2

 // unsubscribing from the store will remove the call to console.log on store updates, but still update the state unsubscribe(CounterStore, printCount);

-// this will stil update the state of the store, so the count will be 2 store.increment();
+// this will stil update the state of the store store.decrement();
+console.log("Store can still be updated.", store.getState()); // state will be 1

-// unregistering the store will will remove its instance unregister(CounterStore);
+// unregistering the store will will remove its instance and call destructor() unregister(CounterStore);
 ```

+check it out here [CodeSandbox](https://codesandbox.io/s/serene-gauss-1cuk6)